logankimm/SQLite-Clone/5_RecordStorage_Implmentation.md

     - dataGenerator: is a function that takes in input uint and return a byte[]
 - Delete()
     - Doesn't reset the data within teh block here (not sure why this is the case? - isn't more memory efficient to rewrite/delete the content here to free up memory?)
+- Update()
+    - Could input byte[] data be a pointer instead of the actual data
+    - I'm pretty sure it replaces teh entire contents instead of editing a single portion of the data

 #### Protected Methods
 - FindBlocks() - Blocks is data type List<IBlock> instead of IBlock[] because List<> allows for variable lengths